Sobolev, Besov and Triebel-Lizorkin spaces on quantum tori: Fourier multipliers

 \section{Fourier multipliers}

 Fourier multipliers will be the most important tool for the whole work.
 Now we present some known results on them for later use.
 Given a function $\phi :\ent^d\to\com$, let $M_{\phi}$ denote the associated Fourier multiplier on $\T^d$, namely, $\wh{M_{\phi}f} (m) = \phi(m)\wh f (m)$ for any trigonometric polynomial $f$ on $\T^d$.
 We call $\phi$ a multiplier on $L_p(\T^d)$ if $M_{\phi}$ extends to a bounded map on $L_p (\T^d)$.
-Fourier multipliers on $\T^d_\t$ are defined exactly in the same way, we still use the same symbol $M_\phi$ to denote the corresponding multiplier on $\T^d_\t$ too.
+Fourier multipliers on $\T^d_\t$ are defined exactly in the same way, we still use the same symbol $M_\phi$ to denote the corresponding multiplier on $\T^d_\t$.
 Note that the isomorphism $\pi_z$ defined in \eqref{trans-pi} is the Fourier multiplier associated to the function $\phi$ given by $\phi(m)=z^m$.

 It is natural to ask if the boundedness of $M_\phi$ on $L_p(\T^d)$ is equivalent to that on $L_p(\T^d_\t)$.
-This is still an open problem.
+This is open until a negative answer given by Ricard \cite{Ricard16} recently.
 However, it is proved in \cite{CXY2012} that the answer is affirmative if ``boundedness" is replaced by ``complete boundedness", a notion from operator space theory for which we refer to \cite{ER2000} and \cite{Pisier2003}.
 All noncommutative $L_p$-spaces are equipped with their natural operator space structure introduced by Pisier \cite{Pisier1998, Pisier2003}.

 We will use the following fundamental property of completely bounded (c.b. for short) maps due to Pisier \cite{Pisier1998}.
 Let $E$ and $F$ be operator spaces.
 Then a linear map $T:E\to F$ is c.b. iff ${\rm Id}_{S_p}\ot T: S_p[E]\to S_p[F]$ is bounded for some $1\le p\le\8$.
 In this case,